-Internal Revenue Code Section 401(a) (9) requires individuals who have reached age 72 and are no longer working but have not yet retired to begin receiving required minimum distributions (RMDs) from their retirement plans by April 1 of the calendar year after they reach the federally designated RMD age.
+Internal Revenue Code Section 401(a) (9) requires individuals who are no longer working but have not yet retired to begin receiving required minimum distributions (RMDs) from their retirement plans by April 1 of the calendar year after they reach the federally designated RMD age.
 Federal legislation determines the RMD age threshold, which is subject to change.

 RMDs are mandatory; you cannot opt out.

 As of January 1, 2023, the RMD age is 73 for individuals who reach age 72 after December 31, 2022 and age 73 before January 1, 2033.
 (In other words, the RMD applies to those with birthdates from January 1, 1951 to December 31, 1959.)

 Prior RMD Ages

 From the inception of the RMD rule until December 31, 2019, the RMD age was 70.5, and it applies to individuals with birthdates up to and including June 30, 1949.

 The RMD age in effect from January 1, 2020 to December 31, 2022 was 72, and it applies to individuals with birthdates from July 1, 1949 to December 31, 1950.

 For individuals who are no longer active members of LACERA or a reciprocal retirement system, the RMD beginning date is April 1 of the calendar year after they reach the applicable RMD age.